Coaching for Early Stage Founders

 What is the fee and what is included?

-The retainer fee also means you can reach out to me any time via email or text, and I will always do my best to answer any questions you have.
-I purposefully remain selective of how many coachees I take on, so that I can offer this flexibility and availability to my coachees.
+The retainer fee also means you can reach out to me any time via email or text, and I always have an insanely fast response time.
+I purposefully remain selective of how many coachees I take on, so that I can offer this flexibility and availability to my founders and leaders.

 What do you teach?

-Additionally, for anything not captured/co-authored in the Curriculum link above, I enjoy documenting tactical advice here.
+For anything not captured/co-authored in the Curriculum link above, I enjoy documenting tactical advice and open sourcing operational, free Notion templates here and here.

 Finally, I’m always discovering new write-ups to create through my time working with ambitious founders.
 My tactical advice page is ever-evolving with write-ups, posts, and templates you can use with your team.
 All of it is open-sourced.